MikePacey/Lancaster-HEC/docs/mpi.rst

 Submitting an MPI job
 ---------------------

-Here is a sample job to run the IMB benchmark across 2 nodes, and 16 cores per node:
+Here is a sample job to run a parallel application a called **myapp** across 2 compute nodes, with 16 cores per node:

 .. code-block:: bash